One Time Train

 This wasn’t all it cost.
 It took three years to complete and it cost many lives.
 Because of the mostly underground living quarters and a shortage of supplies, typhoid broke out.
 The results were horrible.
 The scene was medieval, like when one pictures the plague.
 Dr. Paul Van Riper of Champion, years later, remarked on it.
 “There was a great many died.
 How many, I have no way of knowing.
 The Champion Hospital was filled as well as the house next door.
 They were also hauled to Ishpeming by team.
 The wagon used to come up at night and haul away the dead nearly every night.”
 Milo Davis watched his crew sicken and die around him, yet he pressed on with the construction.

 Dingman, when he underbid, expected the company to pick up the excess no matter what expenses incurred.
 Almost immediately he ran over-budget.
 The Iron Range and Huron Bay only paid him his bid amount.
 After so much the company refused to pay anymore.
 Consequently Dingman ran out of money and couldn’t pay the sub-contractors.
-Everybody owed everybody money.
+Money was owed everywhere.

 Costs had soared.
 It was so expensive that at one point in 1891 work was stopped because there was no money to pay the workers.
 In Michigamme and Champion they lined the railroad platforms angrily calling for the paymaster.
 Some workers were paid in time checks which were in turn bought up in some communities at a 50% discount.
 Some paychecks had been outstanding for several months and merchants all along the line from L’anse, Michigamme, Champion and Marquette who had accepted the checks or extended credit to workers were suddenly finding themselves in near financial ruin.
 Daily workers lined the railroad platforms waiting for the pay that was to come on the train from Detroit.
 Wallace Dingman, was forced to mortgage his property for $10,000 to cover pay for his workers.